-Effective from the 2018 HKDSE Examination*, the reporting of student performance in ApL courses is refined to "Attained", "Attained with Distinction (I)" and "Attained with Distinction (II)".
-Performance of "Attained with Distinction (I)" is comparable to Level 3 while "Attained with Distinction (II)" is comparable to Level 4 or above of Category A subjects of the HKDSE Examination.
+Effective from the 2018 HKDSE*, the reporting of students' performance in ApL subject is by three levels, namely, "Attained", "Attained with Distinction (I)" and "Attained with Distinction (II)".
+Performance of "Attained with Distinction (I)" is deemed comparable to Level 3 of Category A subjects of the HKDSE; and "Attained with Distinction (II)" is deemed comparable to Level 4 or above of Category A subjects of the HKDSE.
+As for Applied Learning Chinese (for non-Chinese speaking students) (ApL(C)), students' performance is reported as "Attained" and "Attained with Distinction".

-In addition to HKDSE qualification, students who have successfully completed ApL courses that are registered in the Qualifications Register as certificate programmes at QF Level 3 will obtain a Qualifications Framework (QF) Level 3 certificate to be issued by the course provider.
-For ApL(C) courses, they are also pegged at QF Levels 1-3.
-Students will obtain QF certificate(s) issued by course providers in addition to the HKDSE qualification upon successful completion of these ApL courses.
+In addition to the Hong Kong Diploma of Secondary Education qualification, students who have successfully completed ApL courses that are registered in the Qualifications Register (as certificate programmes at Qualifications Framework (QF) Level 3) will obtain QF certificates issued by the course providers.
+Applied Learning Chinese (for non-Chinese speaking students) (ApL(C)) is pegged at QF Level 1 to Level 3, whereas Applied Learning (Vocational English) (ApL(VocE)) is pegged at QF Level 2 to Level 3.
+Students taking ApL(C)/ApL(VocE) will obtain the respective QF certificate(s) issued by the course providers upon meeting the assessment and attendance requirements of different QF levels of the courses.
 Details are available at the Qualifications Register website (www.hkqr.gov.hk).

-For further studies in undergraduate programmes – In general, the tertiary institutions value the learning experiences that students acquire in ApL.
-ApL subjects are used as elective subjects, or considered for award of extra bonus or additional information, varying by individual institutions, faculties or programmes.
-Please refer to the websites of individual institutions for details.
+Student admission in post-secondary institutions has followed the principle of institutional autonomy.
+For further studies in undergraduate programmes – Institutions value the learning experiences that students acquire in ApL.
+ApL subjects are recognised as elective subjects, or considered for award of extra bonus or additional information, varying by individual institutions, faculties or programmes.

 City University of Hong Kong Hong Kong Baptist University Lingnan University The Chinese University of Hong Kong